Easy 4 Steps to Plan for a Restful Homeschool Holiday

 We may earn money or products from the companies mentioned in this review or post, but all opinions are our own.

-A few years ago, I realized that we forgot to pray at our Thanksgiving celebration!
-Blame it on having five grandbabies, ten siblings, three significant others and a partridge in a… you get it!
-The place was crowded, but we missed the opportunity to show our gratitude…on Thanksgiving.
-Have you been there?
-Rushing, prepping and missing the main thing, again.
+Holiday season got you scrambling?
+I know the feeling all too well.
+A few years ago, I realized that we had forgotten to pray at our Thanksgiving celebration!
+Blame it on having five grandbabies, ten siblings, three significant others, and a partridge in a… you get it!
+The place was crowded, but we missed the chance to show our gratitude… on Thanksgiving.
+Setting my PACE changed the chaos to a restful homeschool holiday, even during the holidays..

-That year, I decided we had to make a change.
+After that year, I decided we had to make a change.
 No more rushing through the Holiday Season.
-My heart’s desire was to be intentional about Christmas.
-I wanted to set aside time to focus on Christ, before Christmas Eve.
+My heart desired to be intentional about Christmas.
+I wanted to set aside time to focus on Christ before Christmas Eve.

 Are you looking for a restful Holiday Season too?